chris-moreton/concourse-pipeline-controller/README.md

 It provides an opinionated pipeline that can be used easily, and extended, in your application.

+Java (Gradle) and NodeJS (yarn) applications are supported.

-It will build the application infrastructure, depending upon which configuration values are provided in CredHub.
+It will build the application and maintain the infrastructure.

 It deploys to Cloud Foundry and uses AWS for backend services such as databases and Elasticsearch instances.

-Java (Gradle) and NodeJS (yarn) builds are supported - the pipeline will detect the langauge and build and deploy it accordingly.
+The example image shown above shows the core pipeline that has been extended to include several additional jobs, such as the migration of data from a legacy system.

 ## Using the Pipeline